innotrade/enapso-graphdb-cli/README.md

 Enapso Command Line Interface for GraphDB to easily perform numerous operations on GraphDB repositories and named graphs.
 This tool will be continously extended by further scriptable convenience operations.

 **The following demos require a running GraphDB 8.x/9.x instance on localhost at port 7200.
-The demos as well as the automated tests require a fully working Ontotext GraphDB repository "Test" and a user "Test" with the password "Test" being set up, which has read/write access to the "Test" Repository.** For certain operations the user needs to have the Repository Manager or Administrator role in GraphDB.
+The demos as well as the automated tests require a fully working Ontotext GraphDB repository "Test" and a user "admin" with the password "root" being set up, which has an administrator in GraphDB.** For certain operations the user needs to have the Repository Manager or Administrator role in GraphDB.
 Get the latest version of GraphDB for free at https://www.ontotext.com/products/graphdb/.

 **This project is actively developed and maintained.**